Developing with IBM Wazi Developer for Workspaces

 What if you, as a developer, could just join a project by getting access and logging on to a website?
 After you log in, the source code, access to z/OS, and the development environment that is required for maintaining the project would just be there and you can just dive in?

-Red Hat CodeReady Workspaces, an open-source platform, is built to realize this vision.
-It was built to make Kubernetes development accessible for development teams, providing one-click developer workspaces and eliminating the need for local environment configurations for the entire team.
-This use case applies not only to Kubernetes development; by utilizing z/OS connectivity features, such as the ones provided by the Zowe open-source project, it also fits with the requirements for z/OS mainframe application development.
+Red Hat CodeReady Workspaces is an open source platform built to realize this vision.
+It was built to make development environments uniformly accessible for development teams, by providing one-click developer workspaces and eliminating the need for local environment configurations.
+IBM Wazi Developer for Workspaces leverages this for z/OS mainframe application development by using z/OS connectivity features, such as the ones provided by the Zowe open source project.

-You can run IBM Wazi Developer for Workspaces in the public or private cloud, or you can install it on a large list of distributed OS including Ubuntu, Linux®, MacOS, and Windows.
-Built for extensibility, it allows organizations to create and plug in additional enhancements or features.
+You can run IBM Wazi Developer for Workspaces in the public or private cloud, in an OpenShift Container Platform (OCP).
+Built for extensibility, IBM Wazi Developer for Workspaces allows organizations to create additional enhancements or features tailored to the needs of their development teams.

 Components of IBM Wazi Developer for Workspaces

-IBM Wazi Developer for Workspaces, which is built on the Red Hat CodeReady Workspaces project, inherits existing components including PostreSQL, KeyCloak, and CodeReady Dashboard.
-IBM Wazi Developer for Workspaces also customizes default plug-in and devfile registries to deliver modern mainframe development experience to software developers.
+IBM Wazi Developer for Workspaces, which is built on the Red Hat CodeReady Workspaces project, inherits existing components including Keycloak (RH-SSO) and the CodeReady Dashboard.
+IBM Wazi Developer for Workspaces customizes the plug-in and devfile registries to deliver a modern mainframe development experience to software developers.

-IBM Wazi Developer for Workspaces devfile registry is a service that provides a list of Wazi Developer for Workspaces stacks to create ready-to-use workspaces.
-This list of stacks is used in the Dashboard → Create Workspace window.
-The devfile registry runs in a container and can be deployed wherever the user dashboard can connect.
+IBM Wazi Developer for Workspaces devfile registry is a web service that provides a list of Wazi Developer for Workspaces stacks to create ready-to-use workspaces.
+The list of stacks is used in the Quick Add, CodeReady Dashboard.
+A devfile stack contains the definitions for an application developer workspace based on devfile specifications.